qlnfm/SuperCCM/docs/doc2.md

 ### 2. Define a New Module

-And then apply monkey patching.
+Then apply a monkey patch.

 ```python
 from superccm import Module, DefaultWorkFlow

 class MySegModule(Module):
     Author = 'You'